 It's color is changed demonstrating the unhealthiness of the disc.
 The third one down demonstrates the beginning stages of decreased disc height.
 The fourth one down shows more loss in disc height along with mild bony changes (spur formation).

 The fifth one shows a complete loss of disc height and severe spur formation of the vertebra above and the sacrum below.
 This is the most severe case of DDD.

 Often, patients suffering from DDD do not show symptoms.
 When symptoms are present, however, chronic low back pain sometimes radiating to the hips, or there is an aching pain in the buttocks or thighs while walking; sporadic tingling or weakness through the knees may also be evident.
 Similar pain may be felt or may increase while sitting, bending, lifting, and twisting.
 While the degeneration of the disc will likely progress as a natural part of the aging process, pain symptoms such as low back pain often decrease over time.

 Up until now, the only way to treat this condition was with medication, which has undesirable side effects, steroid injections, which provide only temporary relief, and surgery, which has proven to fail over 50% of the time.

 Spinal decompression therapy is now considered to be the treatment of choice by leading health care experts.
-If you or someone you know suffers with degenerative disc disease, herniated discs, disc bulges, disc protrusions, call Dr. Larry Van Such today to schedule a free consultation to see if you are a candidate of this remarkable treatment option.
+If you or someone you know suffers with degenerative disc disease, herniated discs, disc bulges, disc protrusions, call Dr. Larry Van Such today to schedule a consultation to see if you are a candidate of this remarkable treatment option.